-In 2019 the two founding members of the consortium, deeply concerned about rising volume of Russian birch plywood being sold at extremely low prices into the EU, set out to formally ask the European Commission to investigate the deteriorating situation in light of fair trade rules.
+In 2019 the two founding members of the consortium, at the time deeply concerned about sharply rising volumes of Russian birch plywood being sold at extremely low prices into the EU, set out to formally ask the European Commission to investigate the deteriorating situation in light of fair trade rules.

 The European Commission confirmed unfair practices in December 2020, and as a result imposed protective tariffs on all imports of Russian birch plywood of up to 15.8%.